 Paul Dossett, Engagement Lead, is currently serving his 6th year on the engagement.
-We
+We agreed an extension of one year for the 23/24 audit of the Kent Pension Fund with PSAA on 16 September 2022.

 We confirm that we have implemented policies and procedures to meet the requirements of the Financial Reporting Council's Ethical Standard and we as a firm, and each covered person, confirm that we are independent and are able to express an objective opinion on the financial statements.